iamvery/docs/routing/named_functions.md

 ## Route Context

 All functions for a particular route are evaluated in a single context.
-This allows state to be shared between functions, like so (use of before is covered under Route Hooks (TODO reference)):
+This allows state to be shared between functions, like so (use of before is covered under [Route Hooks](/docs/routing/hooks)):

 ```ruby
 fn :foo do